 The NCRC&DC is also a Kiva.Zip sponsor (Trustee), and successfully helped a new entrepreneur achieve their micro-loan goal in less than a week of fundraising.
 If you need a startup loan for a sound project, check out Kiva Zip.

 Cultivating Commerce is partnering with other non-profits and public agencies to bring expertise and information to farmers and ranchers within our 4-County area.
 Cultivating Commerce is one of several initiatives of the non-profit North Coast Resource Conservation & Development Council which serves four Northern California counties.
-We have built rainwater collection systems at local schools, held educational workshops with landowners to increase pollinator habitat, worked with youth to create and healthy pollinator habitat, supported local school garden programs, educated landowners to prevent the spread of Sudden Oak Disease, prepared detailed feasibility studies for biomass-to-energy production in Mendocino County, and conducted workshops with ranchers and farmers interested in adding an agri-tourism element to their operations.
+We have built rainwater collection systems at local schools, installed composting systems at schools, held educational workshops with landowners to increase pollinator habitat, worked with youth to plant and create healthy pollinator habitat, supported local school garden programs, educated landowners to prevent the spread of Sudden Oak Disease, prepared detailed feasibility studies for biomass-to-energy production in Mendocino County, and conducted workshops with ranchers and farmers interested in adding an agri-tourism element to their operations.

 Please visit our home website of www.ncrcandd.org to learn how you can help us help others.
 You may make a secure online tax deductible donation at our home website, and all donations are used to further our mission.